Adi7coder/Tableau-Workbook/README.md

 Titanic Dataset – Tableau Visualizations

-This repository contains Tableau visualizations created from the classic Titanic dataset, exploring survival patterns, demographic distributions, and relationships between features.
+This repository contains a folder with Tableau visualizations created from the classic Titanic dataset and Coffee dataset, exploring survival patterns, demographic distributions, and relationships between features.

-🧾 Dataset
+The coffee tableau workbook is inside the folder.

 The dataset used is the standard Titanic.csv, containing features such as: